MicrosoftDocs/azure-docs/articles/healthcare-apis/events/events-consume-logic-apps.md

 - Resource deleted
 - Resource updated

-For more information about event types, see [What FHIR resource events does Events support?](./events-faqs.md#What FHIR resource events does Events support?)
+For more information about event types, see [What FHIR resource events does Events support?](./events-faqs.md).

 ### Adding an HTTP action